-Remember: APCC will connect to the mount with the real port and the AP V2 Driver will connect to the virtual port.
-Third-party software will connect to the AP V2 Driver, which is a hub.
-In third-party software the AP V2 Driver is called AstroPhysics GTO V2 Mount.
+Remember: APCC will connect to the mount using USB/Serial/Ethernet/WiFi, and the AP V2 Driver will connect to APCC via the REST API.
+Third-party software then connects to the AP V2 Driver, which is a hub.
+In third-party software the AP V2 Driver is titled 'AstroPhysics GTO V2 Mount.'